ErkanOzcanoglu/DesignPatterns/README.md

       We are creating a ticket sales system.
 It gets the transport type from user.
 After that, the user indicates whether he/she wants to eat or not.
 Finally, he/she entres the distance to go.

     <h3>Solution</h3>
-      With factory pattern we replace direct object constructor calls with calls to a special factory method:
+      With factory pattern we replace direct object constructor calls with calls to a special factory method.

+      Here is the Factory class.

             switch (transportation) {
                  case "train": case "Train": case "2": {